Quibi: free trial, price, exclusive shows and how to sign up

 Quibi app links, compatible devices and how to sign up

 Quibi only works on mobile devices right now, so you can download it on all Apple devices compatible with iOS 11.0 or above (app link here).
 On Android, download the app here.
-You'll be asked to create an account once you open the app, and after you've created an account, you can begin the 90-day trial mentioned above.
-As mentioned, you will need a payment method to begin the trial.
+You'll be asked to create an account once you open the app, and after you've created an account, you can begin the 90-day trial mentioned above, Like we say, you will need a payment method to begin the trial.

 If you were hoping to watch it on PS4, you're out of luck, as it looks to remain mobile-only for the time being.